Skip to main content

 Are property managers rated differently to sales agents?

-Principal and owner-operator status does not usually change the occupation category itself, AIA explicitly lists 'Real Estate Principal' at A3 alongside sales agents.
-What changes is the financial exposure being insured.
-Principals commonly carry office lease commitments, franchise fees, trust-account obligations, key staff dependencies, and sometimes practice or working-capital loans.
-Cover sizing conversations for principals typically extend beyond personal life cover into key person insurance for the agency.
+Being a principal or owner-operator does not usually change the occupation category itself; principals are commonly listed alongside sales agents.
+What changes is the financial exposure you are insuring.
+Principals often carry an office lease, franchise fees, trust account obligations, reliance on key staff, and sometimes working-capital loans.
+So cover conversations for principals usually extend beyond personal life cover into key person cover for the agency.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).